LocalAtBrown/article-rec-db/README.md

 To install the package from PyPi, run: `pip install article-rec-db`.
 Check existing versions [here](https://pypi.org/project/article-rec-db/).

-### Initialize a new cluster

-If you want to initialize a fresh database cluster, pass in the env vars to connect to the cluster and run `init_db`.
-If the target cluster has IP restrictions, make sure your IP address is a valid access point.

-An example run with fake credentials (from the root dir of this project with the virtual env activated):
-`HOST=fakehost USER=fakeuser PASSWORD=fakepw DB_NAME=postgres python db_init_steps/_0_init_db.py`

-(If you run into a `ModuleNotFoundError`, try including `PYTHONPATH=$(pwd)` before the `python` command.
-This applies to any other commands that uses `python`.)

-This should run the most up-to-date SQLModel definitions of the tables, which means you are safe to then run any additional changes in role, access, and policy changes.
-So you can run the rest of the steps in `db_init_steps`, one after the other in ascending numerical order.

-No `PORT` is passed because the default port is 5432, the standard for Postgres.

-### Migrations
+### Database management

+We use [Terraform](https://developer.hashicorp.com/terraform) to manage cluster entities such as databases, roles and extensions.
+The code is in the `terraform` directory.
+Stages (dev and prod) are represented as different databases.
+To make changes to an existing database,

+1. Make changes inside `terraform/modules`.
+2. Run `poe terraform [stage] plan` to see the changes that will be applied to the corresponding database.
+3. At this point, if you're happy, you can run `poe terraform [stage] apply` yourself, but we prefer a CI/CD approach.
+Merging a PR to the `dev` branch will trigger a plan to be applied to the `dev` database, and the same for the `prod` branch. _We always merge to `dev` first, then do another merge from `dev` to `prod`._

+### Table and column migrations

 So you made some changes to what tables there are, what columns there are, indices, etc. and you'd like to update the databases.
 This is what alembic is for!
+(And notice the difference between Terraform and alembic: Terraform manages database entities that are not specific to a database, like roles and extensions, while alembic manages database entities that are specific to a database, like tables and columns.)

 To generate a new revision after you've updated the models:

 1. Run this from the root of the project: `DB_CONNECTION_STRING='postgresql://user:password@host:port/db_name' alembic revision --autogenerate -m "message"`.
 (There's a Poe task for this: run `poe rmtdiff -d db_name -m "message"`)
 2. Check the `/alembic/versions/` directory for the new revision and verify that it does what you want it to
-3. Run this from the root of the project: `DB_CONNECTION_STRING='postgresql://user:password@host:port/db_name' alembic upgrade head`
-4. Note that you only need to generate the revision file (step 1) _once_ because we want the same content in each environment's database, but you do need to run the `upgrade head` command once _for each_ database (change the DB_NAME to the desired target).
+3. Run this from the root of the project: `DB_CONNECTION_STRING='postgresql://user:password@host:port/db_name' alembic upgrade head`.
+Note that you only need to generate the revision file (step 1) _once_ because we want the same content in each environment's database, but you do need to run the `upgrade head` command once _for each_ database (change the DB_NAME to the desired target).
 (There's a Poe task for this: run `poe rmtupgrade -d db_name`)

-If you decide to do Step 1 or 4 with Poe, make sure to include the `DB_CREDENTIALS_SSM_PARAM` env var set to the name of the AWS SSM parameter that stores the credentials for the database, either inline or in a top-level `.env` file.
-Make sure the AWS CLI and `jq` command-line package are installed.

-To make new users, grant privileges, etc., follow the patterns used in db_init_stages along with the helpers under article_rec_db.

-1. Create a new file under db*init_stages that does what you want and is prefixed with `\_X*`, where `X` is the next number (it has no function, it's just nice to keep track of the step order).
-2. Run the file.
-You can run it like so: `HOST=fakehost USER=fakeuser PASSWORD=fakepw DB_NAME=postgres python article_rec_db/db_init_stages/_X_fake_file.py`
-3. I'd recommend that you then connect to the cluster and verify your changes took place.

-Note that you must provide valid host, user, password, and database name environment variables for it to work.
-The `PORT` env var has a default value of 5432, so it is omitted here.
-The only other env var you might need (if you are creating new roles/users that have credentials) is the `ENABLE_SSM` env var.
-By default it is `FALSE` but if you set it to `TRUE` then it will make sure to upload any new credentials to the SSM parameter store.
+Similar to database management, we let our CI/CD handle Step 3.

 ## Development